raul23/SimulRPi/docs/useful_functions.rst

 ================
 :meth:`~SimulRPi.GPIO.cleanup` cleans up any resources at the end of your program.
-Very importantly, when running in simulation, the threads responsible for displaying "LEDs" in the terminal and listening the keyboard are stopped.
+Very importantly, when running in simulation, the threads responsible for displaying "LEDs" in the terminal and listening to the keyboard are stopped.
 Hence, we avoid the program hanging at the end of its execution.

 Here is a simple example on how to use :meth:`~SimulRPi.GPIO.cleanup` which should be called at the end of your program: